autorope/donkeycar/docs/guide/build_hardware.md

 ## Hardware
 ### Step 1: Print Parts
-If you do not have a 3D Printer, you can order parts from [Shapeways](https://www.shapeways.com/) or [3dHubs](https://www.3dhubs.com/).
+If you do not have a 3D Printer, you can order parts from Adam's [DonkeyCar Store](https://squareup.com/store/donkeycar) [Shapeways](https://www.shapeways.com/) or [3dHubs](https://www.3dhubs.com/).
 I printed parts in black PLA, with 2mm layer height and no supports.
 The top roll bar is designed to be printed upside down.

 &nbsp;
 ### Step 2: Clean up parts